offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

    DNA methylation is typically permanent (specialized cell cannot convert back to stem cell) and inherited during cell division, except in the case of zygote formation.
 Also, various cancers have been linked to both DNA hypermethylation and DNA hypomethylation.

-   When cystine goes through DNA methylation, it has a tendency to deaminate to thymine.
+   When cytosine goes through DNA methylation, it has a tendency to deaminate to thymine.
 However, DNA methylation is often suppressed in areas of DNA dubbed CG-islands, where CG appears more frequently than the rest of the genome.

- * `{bm} CpG island/(C[p\-]?G island|C[p\-]?G site)/i` - Regions of DNA with a high frequency of cystine followed by guanine.
-The reverse complementing strand will have equal regions with equally high frequencies of guanine followed by cystine.
+ * `{bm} CpG island/(C[p\-]?G island|C[p\-]?G site)/i` - Regions of DNA with a high frequency of cytosine followed by guanine.
+The reverse complementing strand will have equal regions with equally high frequencies of guanine followed by cytosine.

  * `{bm} Hidden Markov Model` `{bm} /(HMM)/` - A model of a machine that outputs a sequence.